Piece to Camera

 - Be aware of assumed knowledge in the script.
 You may know what mitochondrial DNA is, but will the viewer?

-- Remember, if your script mentions a month or year it may limit the life of the video.
+- Remember, if your script mentions a month or year it may shorten the life of the video.
 Eg. “January 2018 is a great time to be a VU student”.
 Use generic phrases if you intend for the video to be used in future years.

 Tips for presenting to camera: